Think2SQL: Reinforce LLM Reasoning Capabilities for Text2SQL: Methodology

-\textsql translates a natural language (NL) question $\mbx$ into an SQL query $\mby$ based on a database schema $\cS$, which defines tables, attributes, and data types.
+Text2SQL translates a natural language question $\mbx$ into an SQL query $\mby$ based on a database schema $\cS$, which defines tables, attributes, and data types.
 Auxiliary context $\cM$, such as metadata or prior query examples, may also be included.

-Let $\pi_{\mbtheta}$ denote a Large Language Model (LLM) parameterized by $\mbtheta$, formalized as a probabilistic autoregressive decoder-only model~\citep{radford2018improving}.
+Let $\pi_{\mbtheta}$ denote a Large Language Model (LLM) parameterized by $\mbtheta$, formalized as a probabilistic autoregressive decoder-only model~\cite{radford2018improving}.
 The model $\pi_{\mbtheta}$ defines a conditional distribution over the SQL query $\mby = (y_1, \ldots, y_T)$ given the input $\mbx$ and the schema context:

-where $\Vert$ denotes the concatenation operator.
-Following prior works~\citep{Li2025OmniSQLSH,yao2025arctic,ma2025sqlr1}, we enrich the schema representation with descriptions and attribute examples to enhance model comprehension.